mariodavid/mariodavid.github.io/_posts/2017-05-19-security-constraints-in-cuba.md

 ### 6. All users can only "send invoice" (via a button in the order browser), if the orders payment method is "invoice" and the orderState is "payed"

 This last example is fairly similar to the one above.
 Like before we need to create a little bit of code in our application to make this work.
 In this case we will go another route in the implementation.
-The screen definition basically creates button in the buttons panel that uses the `sendInvoiceAction` of the table.
+The screen definition basically creates button in the buttons panel that uses the <code>sendInvoiceAction</code> of the table.

 {% highlight xml %}
 <button id="sendInvoiceBtn"
         action="ordersTable.sendInvoiceAction"/>
 {% endhighlight %}

-In the controller, I created a `SendInvoiceAction` class that gets added to the orders table.
-It is a subclass of `ItemTrackingAction`, which enables the feature of setting constraint code.
+In the controller, I created a <code>SendInvoiceAction</code> class that gets added to the orders table.
+It is a subclass of <code>ItemTrackingAction</code>, which enables the feature of setting constraint code.
 The ItemTrackingAction will check the security constraint and enable / disable the action (and with the the button) accordingly.

 In the class definition of the SendInvoiceAction I set the constraint code and some other stuff like icon and caption.